marcelpetrick/DevNotes/BeenThereSeenThat/20240410_LiveAiTraining_EmbeddedWorld/README.md

 * workflow: sense, process, connect
 * 8 TOPS NPU machine for the Astra-SoC we got (wow)
 * core board where additional board can be plugged in
-* Synpatics SL1680; 4 cores ARM
+* Synaptics SL1680; 4 cores ARM
 * abstraction layers for the synaptics sdk: below RTOS, Linux, Android
-* stong background for synpatics for AI: first finterprint, then pc trackpad palm prediction, then multi-modal capable SoC, to fleible platform nowadays
+* strong background for Synaptics for AI: first fingerprint, then pc trackpad palm prediction, then multi-modal capable SoC, to flexible platform nowadays
-* what does Synpatics offer?
+* what does Synaptics offer?
   * BYO data
   * BYO model
 * BYO data
-  * generate production modesl from snypatic refernece models
+  * generate production models from Synaptic reference models
  * post training compiler optimizations securely deploy with guaranteed highest performance metrics across portfolio

 ## How to install
-* WSL2 with Ubutnu 22.04
+* WSL2 with Ubuntu 22.04
 * Docker
 * SoC has already an image with basic wayland shell
-* SocC has already some apps, like quad-video player
+* SoC has already some apps, like quad-video player
 * video for linux api
-* single object detection, dual obect, pose estimation (working out of box, more or less fluent - 15 fps?)
+* single object detection, dual object, pose estimation (working out of box, more or less fluent - 15 fps?)
   * even running three video streams and doing pose estimation works without performance challenges
 * for